Skip to main content

 4 mentions Positive Neutral Negative

 Character development in the game is highly praised, with reviewers noting that it effectively captures the essence of Sherlock Holmes and his world.
-The character designs and voice acting are also commended, particularly given the game's release in 2009.
-Overall, the storytelling and character development are considered exceptional.
+The character designs and voice acting are also commended, enhancing the overall storytelling experience.

 • “The storytelling and character development are top-notch, capturing the essence of Sherlock Holmes and his world.”